kleber-code/MicroDB/README.md

 License
 -------

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the GPL-3.0 license.
 See the [LICENSE](LICENSE) file for details.

 Author
 ------